denysobukh/Definitor/README.md

 <h1>English words definition finder</h1>
 Command line tool for finding English words definitions in Cambridge dictionary.
-Takes line by line words from the input file, loads their definitions from the website and puts them into file.
+Takes words line by line from the input file, removes duplicates, loads their definitions from the website and puts them into file.

 Usage: